itcarroll/itcarroll.github.io/docs/index.md

 free-form text/unstructured data.
 Coding performed primarily in R on the Center's self-hosted RStudio Server.
 Worked with IT to launch a parallel Jupyter Hub server to encourage Python based projects.
-As Senior Data Scientist, additionally supervised two data scientists and two graduate assistants.
+As Senior Data Scientist, supervised two data scientists and two graduate assistants.

 | **Postdoctoral Fellow in Biology** | 2014-05/2016-04 |